manatarms/Tronh/ReadMe.txt

 Installation Instructions:
 Runs efficiently on Java Eclipse through Arcadia.
-If all these conditions are met, import the file and runthe game from the "Trohn_Game" window.
+If all these conditions are met, import the file and run the game from the "Trohn_Game" window.

 Team Members:
 Sachin Fernandes - Team Leader, Programmer